-As a mom myself, I understand the struggle for that much needed, sanity-saving alone time that moms crave (and usually don’t get enough of).
-It’s very difficult for me to get to the gym sometimes because I plan my workouts around my husband’s work schedule.
-Although it can be a workout just to find time to get out of the house regularly and get to my local gym, I still do it because I feel that when I am regularly working out, getting that much needed exercise (and alone time), I am a better mom.
-I am better able to focus on my children and care for them more thoroughly when I am feeling strong, fit and healthy.
+As a mom, I understand the struggle for that much-needed, sanity-saving alone time that moms crave (and usually don’t get enough of).
+Getting to the gym sometimes is challenging because I plan my workouts around my husband’s work schedule.
+Although it can be a workout just to find time to get out of the house regularly and get to my local gym, I still do it because I feel that when I am regularly working out, getting that much-needed exercise (and alone time), I am a better mom.
+I can better focus on my children and care for them more thoroughly when feeling strong, fit, and healthy.

-My daughter just turned two, and has endless energy!
-She rarely naps wakes early and goes to sleep late and while she is awake she is full throttle ready to play, discover and learn everything she can cram into the day before falling asleep.
-This requires me to also have endless energy and I feel that the days when I squeeze a workout in, I am much more easily able to keep up with her, and am not as groggy as normal.
+My daughter just turned two and has endless energy!
+She rarely naps, wakes early, and goes to sleep late.
+And while awake, she is full throttle, ready to play.
+She loves discovering and learning everything she can cram into the day before falling asleep.
+This also requires me to have endless energy.
+I feel that I can keep up with her more on the days when I squeeze a workout in.
+And I am not as groggy as usual.

-Zumba, spinning, and yoga make up my workout routines, and are my favorite classes to take.
-I love that they are only 45 minutes to an hour long, which is perfect for my tight schedule and they are teacher led and motivated.
-I really enjoy being able to have that hour to sweat it out and I feel rejuvenated afterward.
+Zumba, spinning, and yoga make up my workout routines and are my favorite classes.
+I love that they are only 45 minutes to an hour long.
+This is perfect for my tight schedule.
+They are also teacher-led and motivating.
+I enjoy being able to have that hour to sweat it out and I feel rejuvenated afterward.
 Zumba is a Latin dance class, and that makes working out fun!
-It honestly doesn’t even feel like I’m working most classes.
+It honestly doesn’t even feel like I’m working out most classes.
 Yoga renews my mind and muscles.
-It is a slower paced class, and lets me really relax and focus on me for one whole hour!
-I usually opt for a spinning class if I want a harder, more strenuous workout.
-Spin class is also only 45 minutes long, so if I need to be quick this class is always a great option!
-I also frequently add in a sauna session.
+It is a slower-paced class that lets me relax and focus on myself for one hour!
+I usually opt for a spinning class for a more challenging, strenuous workout.
+Spin class is also only 45 minutes long.
+So if I need to be quick, this class is always a great option!

-I love that my gym has a hot sauna and I usually recover from my workouts with a 15-20 minute sauna session.
-This helps to relax my muscles, and gives me a little down time before heading home.
-I usually stretch while I am in there as well; it is a great way to wind down your workout in a warm environment.
+I love that my gym has a hot sauna, and I frequently use it to recover from my workouts with a 15-20 minute session.
+This helps to relax my muscles and gives me a little downtime before heading home.
+I typically stretch while in there as well; it is a great way to wind down your workout in a warm environment.
 It also continues to burn calories, which is a nice bonus!

-It can be very difficult to keep a gym schedule.
+It can be difficult to keep a gym schedule.
 This is what I struggle with the most!
-I find that writing out the days that I want to head to the gym on our family calendar help me to be more accountable.
-Being able to cross it off the calendar motivates me to try extra hard to get to the gym and also is a great visual that I can look at and see what days I went and how frequently I attended classes that month.
-Keeping track help me to keep on track despite the birthday parties, doctor appointments, and other events that cause my schedule to frequently fluctuate.
+I find scheduling the days I want to head to the gym on our family calendar helps me be more accountable.
+Crossing it off the calendar motivates me to try extra hard to get to the gym.
+It’s also a great visual that I can look at to see what days I went and how frequently I attended classes that month.
+Keeping track helps me stay on track despite the birthday parties, doctor appointments, and other events that cause my schedule to fluctuate frequently.

-There are also the days when I am just so exhausted that I skip my workouts.
-This is a paradox, because by skipping classes I continue to feel tired and groggy, but the days I power through and force myself to head to the gym, I actually feel less tired, and more capable of finishing out the day strong, and more rejuvenated.
+There are also days when I am exhausted and skip my workouts.
+This is a paradox because skipping classes makes me feel tired and groggy.
+Still, the days I power through and force myself to head to the gym, I feel less tired, more capable of finishing the day strong, and more rejuvenated.

-Overall I feel that when I am feeling strong and fit I can be a better mom.
-Making time to take care of myself physically is important to me, but also makes me feel much better mentally as well.
-Moms often feel run down, and worn out after taking care of their kids, homes, and even spouses day in and day out.
-By taking even just an hour to yourself to do something you enjoy, and something that gets you moving can rejuvenate you and help you to be able to focus on your kids, and be able to care for them, and meet their needs without feeling as drained and worn out as you used to.
+Overall, I feel that I can be a better mom when I am feeling strong and fit.
+Taking care of myself physically is essential to me and makes me feel much better mentally.
+Moms often feel run down and worn out after taking care of their kids, homes, and even spouses daily.
+Taking even just an hour to yourself to do something you enjoy and something that gets you moving can rejuvenate you and help you to be able to focus on your kids, and be able to care for them, and meet their needs without feeling as drained and worn out as you used to.